AkhilBuduma/Hotel_booking/README.md

 # Hotel_booking
-In this project we try to increase hotel bookings by analzing previous data and trying to decrease cancellaitons.
+In this project we try to increase hotel bookings by analzing previous data and trying to reduce cancellaitons.